kleetus/docker-based-gitian-builder/README.md

 6. That my internet service provider isn't creating a transparent proxy and performing a man-in-the-middle attack of some kind.
 7. There isn't a zero day security flaw in any key software being applied.

-Knowing all of this, I have to decide if its likely that I will receive software that intends to do me harm.
+Knowing all of this, I have to decide if it's likely that I will receive software that intends to do me harm.

 ####Example 2